mattjcurry/Presentations/Concourse/concourse.md

 # Benefits

-- We were able to build only the components that changed
 - Pipeline definitions were granular and responsible for a single component
+- Smaller batches mean we could build only the components that changed
 - Fail faster when there were breaking Ops Manager API changes
 - Easier management of multiple versions of Ops Manager API
 - Can pull dependencies directly from Pivotal Network through concourse tasks